zbm-dev/zfsbootmenu/README.md

 As with the efibootmgr section, the `zbm.prefer=` option needs to be configured to match your environment.

 This file will configure `rEFInd` to create two entries for each kernel and initramfs pair it finds.
 The first will directly boot into the environment set via the `bootfs` pool property.
-The second will force ZFSBootMenu to display an environment / kernel / snapshot selection menu, allowing you to boot alternate environments, kernels and snapshots.
+The second will force ZFSBootMenu to display its interactive user interface and allow you to boot alternate environments, kernels and snapshots.

-# Kernel command line options

-The [zfsbootmenu(7)](pod/zfsbootmenu.7.pod#cli-parameters) manual page describes command line options for ZFSBootMenu kernels in detail.

-# ZFS properties

-The [zfsbootmenu(7)](pod/zfsbootmenu.7.pod#zfs-properties) manual page describes ZFS properties interpreted by ZFSBootMenu.
+# Run-time configuration of ZFSBootMenu

+ZFSBootMenu may be configured via a combination of [command-line parameters](pod/zfsbootmenu.7.pod#cli-parameters) and [ZFS properties](pod/zfsbootmenu.7.pod#zfs-properties) that are described in detail in the [zfsbootmenu(7)](pod/zfsbootmenu.7.pod) manual page.

-# initramfs creation
+# Local image creation

 `bin/generate-zbm` can be used to create an initramfs on your system.
 It ships with Void-specific defaults in [etc/zfsbootmenu/config.yaml](etc/zfsbootmenu/config.yaml).
 To create an initramfs, the following additional tools/libraries will need to be available on your system: